Thokas99/Interpretation_of_a_spatial_omics_dataset/README.md

 - We would like to express our gratitude to Jung, S. H., Hwang, B. H., Shin, S., Park, E. H., Park, S. H., Kim, C. W., ... & Chung, Y. J. for sharing their datasets and code for replication.
 - All original files can be found at this [link](https://github.com/IRCGP-Lab/Macrophage-heterogeneity-after-MI/tree/main)

-### This analysis was conducted using the following R packages:
+### This analysis was conducted using the following main R packages:
 - [Seurat](https://satijalab.org/seurat/): An R package designed for QC, analysis, and exploration of single-cell RNA-seq data.
 - [tidyverse](https://www.tidyverse.org/): A collection of R packages for data manipulation and visualization.